jdh8/blueberry-precision/src/Slam/Kickback_1430.md

 | \[5X+1..6X&minus;1] | Trump Q and *this* king
 | 5NT                 | Trump Q but no side kings

-If the asking bid is above 5X, the anti-spiral scan comes into play.
-The cheapest step catches otherwise unallocated side kings.
-This agreement makes further asking easier.
+If the asking bid is above 5X, it is slam-forcing and the anti-spiral scan comes into play.
+The cheapest step catches all unallocated side kings.
+This agreement helps further asking.

 | 5Z                  | Asking bid above 5X |
 |---------------------|---------------------|